 Another way to analyze survey results is to examine the margin of error.
 This tells you how confident the researchers were in the survey results.

-A higher margin of error means that the researchers were less satisfied with the survey results.
-Finally, you can also look at how different groups of people responded to a question.
+A higher margin of error means that the researchers were less satisfied with the survey results. you can also look at how different groups of people responded to a question.
 This can help you understand which groups of people support or oppose a specific policy.

 Understand the Population